-We retain certain personal information about our customers and may be subject to various privacy and consumer protection laws.
+We are subject to various privacy and consumer protection laws.

-Our collection, use, retention, security and transfer of personal information of our customers is subject to federal, state, and international laws.
-These laws continue to be enacted and may be inconsistent from jurisdiction to jurisdiction.
-Complying with changing international laws may cause us to incur substantial costs, expose us to legal liability or require us to change our business practices.
 Our privacy policy is posted on our website, and any failure by us or our vendor or other business partners to comply with it or with federal, state or international privacy, data protection or security laws or regulations could result in regulatory or litigation-related actions against us, legal liability, fines, damages and other costs.
+We may also incur substantial expenses and costs in connection with maintaining compliance with such laws, in particular data protection laws in the EU, which are currently in a state of transition.
 Although we take steps to protect the security of our customers' personal information, we may be required to expend significant resources to comply with data breach requirements if third parties improperly obtain and use the personal information.
 A major breach of our network security and systems could have negative consequences for our business and future prospects, including possible fines, penalties and damages, reduced customer demand for our vehicles, and harm to our reputation and brand.